-However, if the shelf-stable composite product contains processed honey as the only processed product of animal origin, the third country could export such shelf-stable composite products to the Union provided that the third country of origin of that COMP is listed in Annex -I to Implementing Regulation (EU) 2021/405 as having a residue control plan.
-Food business operators importing composite products should ensure that the processed product of animal origin, processed honey in this case, contained in such composite products satisfies the requirements of Regulation (EC) 853/2004.
+However, if the shelf-stable composite product contains processed honey as the only processed product of animal origin, the third country could export such shelf-stable composite products to the Union provided that the third country of origin of that COMP is listed in Annex -I to Implementing Regulation (EU) 2021/405 as having a control plans for pharmacologically active substances, pesticides and contaminants.
+Food business operators importing composite products should ensure that the processed product of animal origin, processed honey in this case, contained in such composite products satisfies the requirements of Article 6(4) of Regulation (EC) 853/2004.